DEADSERPENT/Form-Validation/README.md

 - **index.html**: The main HTML file that structures the form and its input fields.
 - **style.css**: The CSS file responsible for styling the form and enhancing the user interface.
 - **script.js**: The JavaScript file with the form validation logic to ensure valid user input.
 - **assets/**: This directory holds additional assets for the project.
-In this case, an image file (e.g., image.jpg) is included, which can be used within the form or for decorative purposes.
+In this case, an image file (e.g., image.webp) is included, which can be used within the form or for decorative purposes.

 ## Features